ddadaal/yaarxiv/backend/README.md

 [node-config](https://github.com/lorenwest/node-config) is used for configuration.
 Create config files on `config` dir according to its strategy.

-For example, you will need a `production.json` (which can be based on `production.sample.json`) for production deployment.
+For example, you will need a `production.yml` (which can be based on `production.sample.yml`) for production deployment.

-See `config/default.json` for default config.
+See `config/default.yml` for default config.

+See `src/core/config.ts` for config definition

 # Deployment